Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 2. Parasympathetic Nervous System (PNS)

 The parasympathetic nervous system serves as the counterpart for the SNS.
-It’s what returns the body back to normal once the stress is over.
+It’s what returns the body to normal once the stress is over.
 It’s commonly referred to as the “rest and digest” response since it’s responsible for promoting cellular recovery, including the brain.

 It’s critically important to have a healthy PNS for functions like sleep, digestion, immune, and cognitive health.